70 Best Smart Travel Budget Tips and Hacks

 34. Use a Credit Card With No Foreign Transaction Fee

-If you pay with your credit cards abroad, make sure your bank does not charge a fee for using that.
+If you pay with your credit cards abroad, make sure your bank does not charge a fee for using it.
 In case you didn’t know, and your bank charged you, you can always ask for a refund, but it might work the first time only.

 35. Before Buying Tickets With a Third Party, Check Airline Websites Directly